Cannon Hill

 Cannon Hill features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 68.2% of all households, including 32.5% couples with children, 25.9% couples without children, and 8.0% single parent families.
-Non-family households account for 31.8%, with lone person households at 24.6% and group households comprising 7.3%.
-The median household size is 2.5 people, smaller than the Greater Brisbane average of 2.6.
+Family households account for 68.2% of all households, including 32.5% couples with children, 25.9% couples without children, and 8.0% single parent families.
+Non-family households constitute the remaining 31.8%, with lone person households at 24.6% and group households comprising 7.3% of the total.
+The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households